Austria-Hungary: Universities in Transleithania

-In the year 1276, the university of Veszprém was destroyed by the troops of Péter Csák and it was never rebuilt.
+In the year 1276, the university of Veszprém was destroyed by the troops of Peter I Csák and it was never rebuilt.
 A university was established by Louis I of Hungary in Pécs in 1367.
 Sigismund established a university at Óbuda in 1395.
-Another, Universitas Istropolitana, was established 1465 in Pozsony (now Bratislava in Slovakia) by Mattias Corvinus.
+Another, Universitas Istropolitana, was established 1465 in Pozsony (Bratislava in Slovakia) by Mattias Corvinus.
 None of these medieval universities survived the Ottoman wars.
-Nagyszombat University was founded in 1635 and moved to Buda in 1777 and it is called Eötvös Loránd University today.
-The world's first institute of technology was founded in Selmecbánya, Kingdom of Hungary (since 1920 Banská Štiavnica, now Slovakia) in 1735.
+Nagyszombat University was founded in 1635 and moved to Buda in 1777 where it is called Eötvös Loránd University.
+The world's first institute of technology was founded in Selmecbánya, Kingdom of Hungary (since 1920 Banská Štiavnica, Slovakia) in 1735.
 Its legal successor is the University of Miskolc in Hungary.
 The Budapest University of Technology and Economics (BME) is considered the oldest institute of technology in the world with university rank and structure.
 Its legal predecessor the Institutum Geometrico-Hydrotechnicum was founded in 1782 by Emperor Joseph II.